Learn more about degree requirements including advising, registration, plan of study, culminating experience, and more.

 *Students can choose to take both in the summer, split between Summer and Fall (4th semester), or take both in the Fall

 Students are required to maintain continuous registration until they complete the program.
 Full-time status is 12 credit hours.
 If students meet the requirement to be registered for less than 12 credit hours, then a certification of full-time status form must be completed with the graduate coordinator.
 International students should contact ISSS about a reduce course load form as well.

 Students have the opportunity to complete an internship as part of their culminating experience.
-Students will register for 1-3 credits of EAS 560 master’s project to complete this requirement.
+Students will register for 1-3 credits of CDA 571 Major Applications to complete this requirement.
 The earliest students can enroll in the master’s project is after successful completion of two semesters of full-time study.

 Students must have their project/internship site approved by the program director.
 An offer letter is needed that includes the job duties, schedule/hours worked per week, and dates of the internship.

 International students must apply for CPT and meet the eligibility requirements.
 Students who enroll in the fall semester can start CPT the following summer.
 Full-time internships (up to 40 hours per week) cannot be completed in the final semester of study.
 Students can do a full-time internship in the summer (or winter- depending on enrollment term) semester and complete their final coursework in the semester to follow.

 Students should contact the graduate coordinator for more details and to help with the appropriate paperwork need for CPT as well as an offer letter from the employer in order to be registered for the course.